alexander-zw/alexonscience/README.md

 To start development, clone/fork this repository locally.
 Then run `npm install` to install all dependencies.

 Optional: Then create a new branch called `deployed` with `git branch deployed`.
-This branch will keep track of what you havedeployed.
+This branch will keep track of what you have deployed.

 ## Development